invesdwin/invesdwin-util/README.md

 ## Beans
 #### `APropertyChangeSupported`
-This is a base class that handles a lazily instantiated PropertyChangeSupport in a threadsafe manner.
-It becomes more useful when it is combined with an aspect that handles the setters properly without you needing to implement the calls to firePropertyChange(...) manually.
+This is a base class that handles a lazily instantiated `PropertyChangeSupport` in a threadsafe manner.
+It becomes more useful when it is combined with an aspect that handles the setters properly without you needing to implement the calls to `firePropertyChange(...)` manually.
 #### `AValueObject`
 This type should be used as the base class for all beans.
-It provides reflective toString(), hashCode(), equals() and compareTo() per default using https://commons.apache.org/proper/commons-lang/ (with you being able to override if needed).
-Also it allows to copy equally named properties from other objects via a mergeFrom(...) method that utilizes the http://commons.apache.org/proper/commons-beanutils/ framework.
-And it provides a deep clone method per default that is implemented via the https://github.com/RuedigerMoeller/fast-serialization framework.
-Though it still offers a shallowClone() method.
+It provides reflective `toString()`, `hashCode()`, `equals()` and `compareTo()` per default using https://commons.apache.org/proper/commons-lang (with you being able to override if needed).
+Also it allows to copy equally named properties from other objects via a `mergeFrom(...)` method that utilizes the http://commons.apache.org/proper/commons-beanutils framework.
+And it provides a deep `clone()` method per default that is implemented via the https://github.com/RuedigerMoeller/fast-serialization framework.
+Though it still offers a `shallowClone()` method for when this is needed.
 #### `DirtyTracker`
-AValueObjects also have something called a DirtyTracker, which is a class that allows you to check if the values of a bean tree have been changed or not.
-It utilizes the PropertyChangeSupport to keep track of changes in the objects tree.
-Though please be sure to always implement firePropertyChange(...) properly in your setters or use an aspect for this.
-Also make sure to only change values by calling the setters or else the DirtyTracker will not notice changes in the fields themselves.
-The DirtyTracker is very handy for UI development where the UI framework does not handle dirty state properly or not at all.
+`AValueObjects` also have something called a `DirtyTracker`, which is a class that allows you to check if the values of a bean tree have been changed or not.
+It utilizes the `PropertyChangeSupport` to keep track of changes in the objects tree.
+Though please be sure to always implement `firePropertyChange(...)` properly in your setters or use an aspect for this.
+Also make sure to only change values by calling the setters or else the `DirtyTracker` will not notice changes in the fields themselves.
+The `DirtyTracker` is very handy for UI development where the UI framework does not handle dirty state properly or not at all.
 #### `Pair`, `Triple`, `Quadruple`
-These can be useful as combined keys for caches.
+These can be useful as combined keys for caches (e.g. ALoadingCache) or when multiple return values are required and you don't want to write another value object for this.

 ## Others
 #### `Assertions`